advancedAgritek-BB/coinTrader2.0/README.md

    Before trading begins the bot performs a full market scan to populate its caches.
 Progress is logged and, when `telegram.status_updates` is enabled, sent to your Telegram chat.
+   In dry-run mode order prices are pulled from the latest ticker.
+If the exchange fails to return a price the entry value from the trade log is used so profit calculations remain accurate.
    Type `start`, `stop`, `panic sell`, `reload` or `quit` in the terminal to control the bot.
    Or launch the web dashboard with: